 If we are going to appoint ourselves as the preachers of the Gospel of the right way to obtain the basic sustenance that human beings need, we need a reality check – and this is a long-standing gripe that I have with those who, like me, are aggrieved by the way that animals are treated in some farming environments (although I also think that living in New Zealand is a blessing – although not a utopia – in this regard).
 That free-range farmer who recoups all of his extra overheads by charging twice what other farmers charge consumers – what is he sacrificing?
 If the whole financial burden of going the extra mile is passed on to the end buyer, promising everyone that “there is absolutely no question that consumers are willing to pay more for their meat if they have the surety of welfare standards”2 then the consumer is making the sacrifice, not the producer.
 If the comeback is that the producer is entitled to make as much per unit sold as the next guy, then why is there not a symmetrical comeback: that the consumer is entitled to pay as little as they would pay somebody else?
 Doing good should be a concern paid for by all parties to the transaction, surely.
 If the answer is that people should be willing to sacrifice a little in order to do the right thing, then let’s push some of those costs back to the other side of the fence in the name of actually incentivising the unwealthy to be as righteous as you, shall we?

 Don’t misunderstand this as the view that animal welfare isn’t important.
 Of course it’s important.
 This same gripe applies in the case of fair trade food sold by large local companies who source their ingredients from developing nations.
 My point is that our righteous anger needs to be constructive and properly directed.
 If cheaper, lower quality, less ethically produced food is what people who inhabit the lower socio-economic strata of society can afford, and for some unfathomable reason they don’t have the opportunity and resources to drop everything and start farming, then that is what they will buy.
 To demand them to do otherwise is an exercise in cruelty.
 Don’t try to change that, because it’s a fact.
-Your passionate mission for change, so that ethically produced food becomes the new normal that we all want it to be, needs to be directed further up the chain.
+Your passionate mission for change, so that ethically produced food becomes the new normal that we all want it to be, needs to be directed further up the chain than the low-to-middle income parents you are brow beating.

 If you’re on a mission to bring about a societal overhaul, that’s awesome.
 Maybe you are working at changing society so that the average person can genuinely think about how they want to work and what works best for them – without running the risk of simply being unemployed because no job they have any sensible hope of getting is compatible with these dreams.
 I’m not sure how you’d go about this – it’s a huge big-picture change, but good luck to you.